 During the 1902-1903 winter season, 439 Marlborough was the home of Anne Halstead (Lindsley) Frazar, the widow of China shipping merchant Everett Frazar, and their daughter, Abby Little Frazer.
 Their usual home was in Orange, New Jersey.

 During the 1903-1904 winter season, 439 Marlborough was the home of investment banker Frederic Bayard Winthrop and his wife, Dorothy (Amory) Winthrop.
 Their son, Robert, was born in January of 1904 at 439 Marlborough.
 Their usual residence was their home, Groton House, in Hamilton.
+They had moved by the next season, and she died in July of 1907.
+He continued to live in Hamilton and made his Boston home at 280 Beacon.

 During the 1904-1905 winter season, 439 Marlborough was the home of Charles Stetson, a lawyer, and his mother, Annie S. (Sawyer) Stetson, the widow of Charles Pierce Stetson.
 Mrs. Stetson, and probably Charles Stetson, had lived at 501 Beacon during the previous season.
 By the 1905-1906 season, they had moved to 360 Marlborough.